 Rhodies-in-Transit – We Mean Business

-Across the country, cities and states are investing in better transit and walkable communities as leaders vie to compete in a rapidly changing economy.
+Across the country, cities and states are investing in better transit and walkable communities as leaders compete in a rapidly changing economy.
 Closer to home, you may have read that Hasbro is prioritizing ‘convenient access to public transit‘ when considering a future location that will help them attract and retain talent.
-Quality public transit systems can significantly boost economic development, location-efficient housing production, environmental sustainability and public health, while also reducing the cost of living and traffic congestion.
+Quality public transit systems can significantly boost economic development, location-efficient housing, sustainability and public health, all while reducing the cost of living and easing traffic congestion.

-The Forum will feature two business leaders from Nashville who will share how their Chamber of Commerce led the successful push for a voter-approved transit an sidewalk ballot initiative this past November.
-We’ll also hear from RIPTA CEO Chris Durand about RIPTA’s vision and progress , along with a panel of local business, civic and elected leaders who have been joining us on RIPTA to get coffee and discuss transit-driven opportunities for a stronger, healthier Rhode Island.
+The Forum featured two business leaders from Nashville who shared how their Chamber of Commerce led the successful push for a 2:1 voter-approved transit and sidewalk ballot initiative last November.
+RIPTA CEO Chris Durand also shared RIPTA’s vision and progress toward making transit work better for more people and giving Rhode Island a competitive advantage for attracting business.
+And there was an engaging panel of local business and civic leaders who have been joining us on RIPTA to get coffee and discuss transit-driven opportunities for a stronger, healthier Rhode Island.

 As Senior Vice President of Change Management and Strategy for RW Jones, the nation’s largest and most experienced strategic communications and marketing firm focused exclusively on serving education clients, it’s no wonder Ashley was tapped to lead the Nashville Area Chamber of Commerce ‘Moving Forward’ initiative.
 Moving Forward is a group of business and community leaders dedicated to improving transit in support of the continued growth of the region’s economy.
 Under Ashley’s leadership, Moving Forward successfully led the charge for a $3.1 billion voter-approved referendum in 2024 that will invest in better transit, sidewalks and traffic signals as essential infrastructure for a modern 21st century economy.